wp-plugins/planso-forms/readme.txt

 Forms created with PlanSo Forms comply to mobile-first development style as each form is based on Twitter's Bootstrap form syntax.

 **Themes**
+PlanSo Forms is tested with many different themes and has options to inject unobtrusive styles to look awesome with allmost any theme.

+**Bootstrap Forms**
-PlanSo Forms are based on Twitter's Bootstrap and are highly compatible with different themes.
+PlanSo Forms are based on Twitter's Bootstrap and allow flexible columns and rows.

 **No coding**
 Thanks to the Drag-and-Drop functionality PlanSo Forms do not require any coding skills.